 ⤷ TIP: Water is safe to drink in all of Croatia.
 Have your water bottle with you and refill it regularly.
 You can fill it in at some of the public water fountains.
 But, it’s also common to ask in a cafe to refill your water bottle.
 They’ll do that free of charge.

 Where to go in Croatia during the summer

-Summer in Croatia is best to be spent at its coast.
+Summer in Croatia is best to be spent on its coast.
 The temperatures are much milder there.
-And it’s a perfect time to enjoy swimming, island hopping and just walking by the beach.
+And it’s a perfect time to enjoy swimming, island hopping, and just walking by the beach.
 It’s also the time when life in Croatia moves to its coast.
 Numerous concerts, festivals, theatre performances and many other events are organised all over the coast.

 Gorski kotar, Hrvatsko zagorje or Lika regions could also be a good choice for a summer trip to Croatia.
 They are located more inland but filled with vast forests, hills and mountains, making them a hidden gem for visiting Croatia in summer.

 As a Croatian, I had numerous discussions with my friends and family about the Croatian national dish.
 And although we are trying hard to find one, we always conclude there is no national dish in Croatia.

 The country is a mix of geographical regions and cultures, and that’s very much visible in its food, too.
 You’ll find influences of German and Austrian cuisine in the Zagreb region and the northern part of the country.
 At its east, you’ll find traditional Turkish and Hungarian cuisine influences.
 While the coast is all about the Mediterranean food.
 And that’s what Croatian food is all about – diversity.

 As of 1 January 2023, the official Croatian currency is euro.
 Croatia is a part of the Schengen area now, meaning there are no border controls with other EU countries.
 And that you can pay anywhere in the country with euros.